JuliaDynamics/DiscreteEvents.jl/docs/src/index.md

 - [**Troubleshooting**](troubleshooting.md): If something doesn't work as expected.
 - [**Version history**](history.md): A list of features and changes.

-## Companion

-There is a companion site [DiscreteEventsCompanion](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/) with more information, examples, notebooks and benchmarks.

 ## Development

-`DiscreteEvents` is in active development.
+`DiscreteEvents` is in development.
 Please use, test and help  evolve it.
 Its GitHub repository is at [https://github.com/pbayer/DiscreteEvents.jl](https://github.com/pbayer/DiscreteEvents.jl).

 **Author:** Paul Bayer
 **License:** MIT